X-ray Technician / Medical Assistant Program

-The X-ray Program: The X-ray program includes Medical Assistant Back Office which sets the foundation in medical terminology, medical law & ethics, anatomy & physiology, back office procedures, first aid, and BLS/CPR.
-The National Medical Assisting Certification Examination is offered in this portion of the course.
+The X-ray Technician Program: The X-Ray Tech Program includes Medical Assistant Back Office, which sets the foundation in medical terminology, medical law & ethics, anatomy & physiology, back office procedures, first aid, and BLS/CPR.
 The x-ray portion of the program covers principles radiography, x-ray positioning in the categories of Chest, Extremity & Torso skeletal, x-ray physics, radiation protection & radio-biology, digital procedures and technical factors.

 To provide students with didactic, laboratory and clinical training needed to meet entry level positions as an X-Ray Technician/Medical Assistant with the ability to perform Chest, Extremity and Torso-skeletal X-Ray procedures. plus a variety of Medical Assistant/Back Office procedures.
 Graduates will be able to provide ethical patient care, aquire crtical thinking skills, & will become clinically competent and ready to begin a sucessful career in x-ray.